Justins-Git/Justins-Git.github.io/README.md

 # Personal Website
 ## Introduction
-This repository contains the source code for my personal website, [Your Name]'s Portfolio.
-The website showcases my professional portfolio, including projects, blogs, and contact information.
-Built with [Technology Stack], it's designed to be responsive, accessible, and easy to navigate.
+This repository contains the source code for my personal website.
+The website showcases my professional portfolio, including projects and my contact information.

 ## Features
 Portfolio: A detailed showcase of my projects, including descriptions, images, and links to live demos or GitHub repositories.
 About Me: A section about my professional background, skills, and interests.
-Contact Form: A simple form for visitors to contact me directly through the website.
+Contact: A place for links to all places you can reach me including GitHub, my email, LinkedIn, etc.

 ## To-Do
 - [ ] About Me